 On April 29, 2011, the Company closed the Credit Agreement for a new \$500,000 revolving credit facility with Amegy.
-Borrowings under the facility are to be used for working capital and other general business purposes of the Company, and to pay in full the Esch Note.
+Borrowings under the facility are to be used for working capital and other general business purposes of the Company.

 As of the date hereof, there are no amounts outstanding under the Credit Agreement.
 Generally, amounts outstanding under the Credit Agreement shall bear interest at the greater of (a) 5% per annum or (b) the prime rate (which means, for any day, the rate of interest quoted in The Wall Street Journal as the "Prime Rate") plus 2% per annum.
 Credit is available under the facility through February 28, 2012 and is limited to a borrowing base equal to 80% of the aggregate value of eligible accounts receivable (as defined in the Credit Agreement) of the Company.
 The maturity date of the facility is February 28, 2012.